laserkaplan/ttHyyML/README.md

 The models used in the analysis can be found in `ttHyy/models.py`.
 Currently, only a shallow model is used.
-Deeper models will be added as the need for additiona neural network complexity arises.
+Deeper models will be added as the need for additional neural network complexity arises.